 Key takeaway: Sometimes even the experts don’t predict the pace of new technology adoption, resulting in an investment that doesn’t pay off.

-Top 3 powerful mergers and acquisitions and why they were successful
+3 famous mergers and acquisitions examples and why they were successful

 Walt Disney Co. acquired Pixar in 2006 for $7.4 billion and has since seen tremendous success with films like WALL-E, Finding Dory and Toy Story 3 – each of which has generated billions of dollars in revenue for the company.